Swarna7781/Machine-translation/README.md

 # Machine-translation
-Translation of NMT Model using beam search decoder Contents in the repository:
+Here is the translation of NMT Model using beam search decoder

+Contents in the repository:
 1. Eng-French translation - Notebook of the work.
 2. Translation.mp4 - Demonstration video of a sentence translation.